 Air Quality Control in Asphalt Manufacturing Process

-Being a new type of wet air scrubber, multi-vortex wet air scrubber provides improved air treatment quality and can be used for both particles matter and gas collection.
+A new type of wet air scrubber, multi-vortex wet air scrubber provides improved air treatment quality and can be used for both particles matter and gas collection.
 The treatment quality of multi-vortex wet air scrubber is generally 99.95-99.99% for both types of pollutants.
 Besides high efficiency, multi-vortex wet air scrubber possesses a number of advantages over conventional wet scrubbers – multi-vortex wet air scrubber is compact, omnivorous, eco-friendly, economical, and low-maintenance.

 Leave a Reply